tnguyen-tx/folded_unfolded_IIR/README.md

 # folded_unfolded_IIR
 Unfolded IIR uses unrolling technique to increase through put of output.
-While folded IIR uses resource sharing technique in design to minimiza hardware used.
+While folded IIR uses resource sharing technique in design to minimize hardware used.

 # Unfolded IIR
 Based on previous IIR design and applied unfolding technique the final design is below